videlec/aims-python-rwanda-2016/README.md

 ------

 The program of the week consists in 4 worksheets and an assignment.
-To download a document right click on a link and chose "Sage link as".
+To download a document right click on a link and chose "Save link as".

 - [Jupyter worksheet 1](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/worksheets/worksheet1.ipynb) basic Python and plotting
 - The second worksheet has been split into two parts